Turning point in Indian politics: Cong ahead of start of 'Bharat Jodo Yatra' | Politics

 Former Congress president Rahul Gandhi took part in a prayer meeting at Rajiv Gandhi memorial in Sriperumbudur Wednesday morning.

+''I lost my father to the politics of hate and division.
+I will not lose my beloved country to it too,'' he said in a tweet later.

+''Love will conquer hate.
+Hope will defeat fear.
+Together, we will overcome,'' he said.

-He will attend an event at 4:30PM in Kanyakumari where Tamil Nadu Chief Minister M K Stalin, Rajasthan's Ashok Gehlot and Chhattisgarh's Bhupesh Baghel will be present.
+He is scheduled to attend an event at 4:30PM in Kanyakumari where Tamil Nadu Chief Minister M K Stalin, Rajasthan's Ashok Gehlot and Chhattisgarh's Bhupesh Baghel will be present.

 Stalin will present a national flag made of khadi to Gandhi who will hand it over to Seva Dal workers who will manage the Yatra throughout.